12 to 15 May, Sighișoara (Romania)

 Can interpretation turn landscapes into learning landscapes, inspiring both locals and visitors for handling crisis and for transition towards sustainability?
 What is the value of direct heritage experiences in complementing formal learning?
 And how can value-based interpretation at UNESCO-designated properties enrich museums and other heritage sites?

-The Historic Centre of Sighișoara World Heritage Site provides the ideal setting for discussing such questions at our 2023 conference.
-The oldest inhabited mediaeval citadel in Europe, with its multi-ethnic atmosphere, will be our host and an ideal spring board for our study visits into the heart of mythic ‘land beyond the forests’ – Transylvania.
-We will be enchanted by UNESCO-designated villages with fortified churches like Viscri and Saschiz where villagers play a leading role in the preservation and interpretation of traditional lifestyle.
-We will talk with activists from the Carpathian Mountains about the creation of a wilderness reserve through involving local communities.
-Hateg Country UNESCO Global Geopark will send us on a time travel to our planet’s history from the dinosaurs’ time to the time of humans and their middle ages until the present and, last but not least, we will wander along the narrow streets, with their fascinating architecture, of mediaeval Brasov.
+The Historic Centre of Sighișoara World Heritage Site provided the ideal setting for discussing such questions at our 2023 conference.
+The oldest inhabited mediaeval citadel in Europe, with its multi-ethnic atmosphere, was our host and an ideal spring board for our study visits into the heart of mythic ‘land beyond the forests’ – Transylvania.
+We were enchanted by UNESCO-designated villages with fortified churches like Viscri and Saschiz where villagers play a leading role in the preservation and interpretation of traditional lifestyle.
+Hateg Country UNESCO Global Geopark sent us on a time travel to our planet’s history from the dinosaurs’ time to the time of humans and their middle ages until the present and, last but not least, we were wandering along the narrow streets, with their fascinating architecture, of mediaeval Brasov.

-Join us in Romania from 12 to 15 May 2023 for a packed programme of inspiring speeches, workshops, presentations and study visits where we’ll explore how value-based interpretation can pave the ground for all heritage sites to become inclusive, participatory and reflective learning landscapes.
+In a packed programme of inspiring speeches, workshops, presentations and study visits we exploreed how value-based interpretation can pave the ground for all heritage sites to become inclusive, participatory and reflective learning landscapes.

-Our IE conference Creating learning landscapes through heritage interpretation will be organised by AICI Architecture Studio.
+Our IE conference Creating learning landscapes through heritage interpretation was organised by AICI Architecture Studio.